gowthamaraj/MultiBurst/README.md

 The application can be configured via the `multiburst.yml` file.
 Here you can specify the number of droplets, the image, region, size, URL, wordlist, timeout, threads, and output file.

 ## Test Results
+*Please note that these tests were run only once and may not be consistent.
+However, they provide a general idea of the performance.*

 Here are the timing results for single and multi instance: